semaphoreP/codeastro/index.md

 # How to Apply

 We require participants to be familiar with Python or another high-level programming language (e.g., Java, Matlab).
-Students are expected to develop on their own computers and have set up their development environment there.
+Participants are expected to develop on their own computers and have set up their development environment there.
 The workshop will be held online via video conferencing.
-For students that require financial assistance in any way to participate, please contact Jason Wang (jwang4@caltech.edu), as we have some funding support available.
+For those that require financial assistance in any way to participate (the workshop itself is free), please contact Jason Wang (jwang4@caltech.edu), as we have some funding support available.
 Anyone related to astronomy is eligible.

 Apply at [this link](https://forms.gle/zxSqQa6RgzbbCazYA).
 We anticipate accepting 100 applicants, prioritizing early-career astronomers and people who are marginalized in astronomy.